I try to reach each student on a personal level to make the course material relevant for him or her.

 Charles P. Holmes, PhD, MPSH

 Dr. Holmes is proud to call Ashford home due to its diverse enrollment, which allows him to interact with students from varying cultures, ages, and backgrounds.
 His favorite aspect of teaching is having the opportunity to help others achieve their academic and career goals.
 “Whether my course is a stepping stone or a capstone to a student’s academic career, I am in a position to empower them,” he says.
 “I try to reach each student on a personal level to make the course material relevant for him or her.
-Once the content becomes relevant, that’s when the critical thinking can begin.”
-Dr. Holmes and his wife relocated from Chicago to Denver in 2012 and spends most weekends exploring the natural wonders that Colorado has to offer.
+Once the content becomes relevant to their goals, that’s when the critical thinking can begin.”